How do I train? How do I learn to swim? What kind of equipment do I need? What should I eat and drink? How do I stay injury-free?

 Matt Fitzgerald provides answers to some of the most commonly asked questions he receives from beginners.
-Looking to compete in a beginner-friendly triathlon?
-Our partner, the TriRock Triathlon series, offers eight races across the country featuring a fun atmosphere for triathletes of all levels.

 The sport of triathlon used to be considered a bizarre form of self-torture engaged in by endurance junkies who had gone over the bend.
 Today, triathlon is thoroughly mainstream.
 Each year, thousands of everyday men and women – and even boys and girls – participate in their first triathlon in search of fitness and a rewarding challenge.